Unidata/awips2/docs/install/install-edex.md

 ### 4. Start EDEX

-!!! note "These steps should be run as root or with sudo"
+!!! note "These steps should be run as user *awips* with sudo"

 ```
 edex start